 This ‘overall’ license authorises the public performance of all songs in the society’s catalog.
-These are issued by the Performance Rights Organisations and are supplied to to radio station, venues and other places that host public performances of music.
+These are issued by the Performance Rights Organisations and are supplied to radio stations, venues and other places that host public performances of music.

 Code of practice

-A statement of rules of how to carry out work activities in a particular industry (but not enforced by law).
+A statement of rules on how to carry out work activities in a particular industry (but not enforced by law).

 Compulsory Mechanical License

 This is an exception to the copyright holder’s exclusive rights of reproduction and distribution that allows anyone to record and distribute commercially-released material as long as the mechanical license rates established by the copyright law are paid to the copyright owner of the original material.